Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

    ![openingTransition](img/openingTransition.png)

-6. Set the Empty->opening transition to openCabinet = true, opening->closing tranisiton to false and double check to see if closing->Empty has the *Has Exit Time* checkbox checked
+6. Set the Empty->opening transition to openCabinet = true, opening->closing transition to false and double check to see if closing->Empty has the *Has Exit Time* checkbox checked

    Resource: https://www.youtube.com/watch?v=dEpH6-vwxYY